Jerry Harrison

 Jeremiah Griffin Harrison (born February 21, 1949) is an American musician, songwriter, producer, and entrepreneur.
-He began his professional music career as a member of the cult band the Modern Lovers before becoming keyboardist and guitarist for the new wave band Talking Heads.
+He began his professional music career as a member of the band the Modern Lovers, before becoming keyboardist and guitarist for the new wave group Talking Heads.
 In 2002, Harrison was inducted into the Rock and Roll Hall of Fame as a member of Talking Heads.

-Following David Byrne's announcement that Talking Heads disbanded in 1991, Harrison has focused more on producing other bands, a role he started while still with Talking Heads, first producing the album Milwaukee with Elliot Murphy, and then later working with Violent Femmes for their third album The Blind Leading the Naked in 1986.
+Following David Byrne's announcement of Talking Heads' disbanding in 1991, Harrison has focused more on producing other bands, a role he started while still with Talking Heads, first producing the album Milwaukee with Elliott Murphy, and then later working with Violent Femmes on their third album, The Blind Leading the Naked, in 1986.

 During the 1990s, he produced a number of hit albums for bands such as Live, The Verve Pipe, Big Head Todd and the Monsters, and Kenny Wayne Shepherd among others.
 He has also released three albums of solo music (all while Talking Heads were still active) and has participated in a number of partial reunions of Talking Heads.
 In 1999, he helped found the online music community GarageBand.com.

 Early life

 Harrison was born in Milwaukee, Wisconsin.
-He was exposed to artistic fields from a young age, his mother studied art and taught at the Art Institute of Chicago and the Layton School of Art, his father was a musician and worked as an executive in an advertisement firm.
+He was exposed to artistic fields from a young age: his mother studied art and taught at the Art Institute of Chicago and the Layton School of Art; his father was a musician and worked as an executive in an advertisement firm.
 Harrison graduated from Shorewood High School (Wisconsin). where he played in many bands, was in the debate club, the student council, the youth club, the math club, also played basketball and was a part of the track team.
-He later attended Harvard University where he graduated Magna Plus Cum Laude in Visual and Environmental Studies in 1972 with his bachelor thesis being about the fields of painting, sculpture and drawing.
+He later attended Harvard College where he graduated Magna Cum Laude in Visual and Environmental Studies in 1972 with his bachelor thesis being about the fields of painting, sculpture and drawing.

 Career

 The Modern Lovers

-In 1972, Harrison met Jonathan Richman, and they formed The Modern Lovers.
+In 1971, Harrison met Jonathan Richman, and they formed the Modern Lovers.
 Harrison was introduced to Richman by mutual friend and journalist Danny Fields and the pair bonded over their shared love of the Velvet Underground.
 He joined The Modern Lovers in early 1971, playing on their debut album in 1972 in California (not released until 1976 and produced by John Cale), and left in February 1974, when Richman wished to perform his songs more quietly.
 Devastated by the breakup of the band, Harrison returned to Harvard to get his Master's degree in architecture.